KnightBlue14/Plex_Container/README.md

 ### Plex_update.py

 All that needs to be changed here is the library_list variable, which the script will use to scan through each library.
 The name must appear as it does in your Plex server - any special characters, spaces, hyphens, etc., must be included, or it will not be able to find them.
+You will also need to edit a small function at the very bottom of the script, which counts how many tables were updated.
+It's just a small check to see if any problems occured.
 You are free to change the name of the database by changing the 'create_db' variable, just be sure to also update the 'use_db' variable.

 ### Dockerfile and requirements.txt